fp2254/contractor-tool/replit.md

 - File uploads are handled via multer and stored in Supabase Storage
 - Stripe integration supports multiple subscription plans and one-time payments
 - Referral codes are auto-generated from user IDs
+- Theme preference is stored in localStorage and persists across sessions
+- Invoice downloads use html2canvas library for rendering (loaded before main script)
+- Mobile breakpoint set at 600px width for responsive design